romanwixinger/profiles-rest-api/documentation/CompletedTestGET.md

-**Create completed test**
+**Retrieve completed test**
 ----
-  This is a simple for creating completed tests.
+  This is a simple for retrieving completed tests.

 * **URL**